Commercial real estate in United States: overview

 That change identity or mere form of ownership with no change in beneficial ownership.

-In addition to direct transfers of property, some states impose a tax on transfers of a controlling interest in an entity that owns property located within the state.
+Some states impose a transfer tax on conveyances of a controlling interest in an entity that owns property located within the state.
 Each jurisdiction sets its own rate of tax.